 - Self-regulation.
 Students are mindful of emotions and act in accordance with personal and academic goals and values.
 They learn to manage frustration, anxiety, and disappointment and to make responsible decisions about sexual and other behaviors that affect health.

 - Social awareness.
 Students understand the importance of empathy and respecting diverse perspectives.
 They learn about consent, respecting others’ boundaries, and developing healthy relationships.

 - Social regulation.
 Students make socially responsible decisions and acquire communication and conflict-resolution skills.
 They learn about managing peer pressure and making safe and ethical choices.

 Sidwell Friends continues to evaluate and modify the School’s social and emotional education programs to meet the changing needs of our students.

 Counselors support our community through education, counseling, and assessment and consultation with faculty.
 Our developmentally appropriate curriculum promotes self-awareness, emotion regulation, and social skills.

 Counselors work with individual students and groups and also provide parent education and coaching.
 When students’ social and emotional needs get in the way of learning, our counselors provide brief, solution-focused counseling, which may include

 - Cognitive restructuring

 - Interpersonal resolutions

-Assessment and consultation: Counselors assess students’ mental health needs in consultation with parents, teachers, administrators, and academic support coordinators.
-Referrals to outside mental health professionals are made on an as-needed basis so that students can succeed emotionally, socially, and academically.
+Counselors assess students’ mental health needs in consultation with parents, teachers, administrators, and academic support coordinators.
+Referrals to outside mental health professionals are made as needed so that students can succeed emotionally, socially, and academically.